JS2Scratch/JS2Scratch/README.md

 let x = util.getReturnAddress("getPi"); // We can now access the value via function
 ```

 Although it is a messy approach, it is the best way internally to handle returning until it is supported.
-As mentioned, you can also return values via asyncronous functions:
+As mentioned, you can also return values via asynchronous functions:

 ```js
 async function getPiAsync() {